The Holocaust in France: From the invasion of Vichy France to 1945

 In November 1942, the whole of France came under direct German control, apart from a small sector occupied by Italy.
 In the Italian zone, Jews were generally spared persecution, until the fall of the Fascist regime in Italy led to the establishment of the German-controlled Italian Social Republic in northern Italy in September 1943.

 The German authorities took increasingly direct charge of the persecution of Jews, while public opinion forced the Vichy authorities towards a more sensitive approach.
 However, the Milice, a French paramilitary force inspired by Nazi ideology, was heavily involved in rounding up Jews for deportation during this period.
 The frequency of German convoys increased.
-The last, from the camp at Drancy, left the Gare de Bobigny on 31 July 1944, just one month before the Liberation of Paris.
+The last, from the camp at Drancy, left Bobigny station on 31 July 1944, just one month before the Liberation of Paris.

 In French Algeria, General Henri Giraud and later Charles de Gaulle, the French exile government restored (de jure) French citizenship to Jews on 20 October 1943.

+Rescuing refugees

+With the onset of World War II, many thousands of refugees from Nazi Germany and German-controlled countries sought refuge in Vichy France, mostly ending up in Marseille or in one of several sordid refugee camps scattered around Vichy.
+As most European countries were engaged in the war, American humanitarian organizations became prominent in the task of providing aid to refugees until November 1942 when Americans were ordered to leave Vichy.
+With the departure of the Americans, the work was carried on by French citizens and Europeans from other countries.
+Active refugee organizations, including the American Friends Service Committee (Quakers), Unitarians, YMCA, Red Cross, Emergency Rescue Committee and seven Jewish organizations, especially HICEM whose funding came mostly from American Jews, were present to aid refugees.
+Several diplomats, often in violation of the rules of their countries, gave visas to Jewish and other refugees.

+By 1942 the refugee organizations realized that Jews were the most endangered group among the diverse nationalities and ethnicities that made up the refugee population of Vichy France.
+Six thousand children, mostly Jewish, were placed by refugee organizations with French families or in group homes and survived the war.
+In the years 1940 through 1942, more than 100,000 refugees of all nationalities, religions, and political persuasions were aided to escape Vichy France, either legally with a visa to another country, most commonly the United States, or illegally by crossing the border into Spain or Switzerland.

+The people, mostly Protestant Huguenots, of the town of Le Chambon-sur-Lignon in south central France, sheltered an estimated 800 to 1,000 Jewish children on farms during World War II.
+As many as 5,000 refugees may have been temporarily sheltered in the town as they attempted to escape from France.